cerfedino/simple-url-shortener/README.md

 # Description
 This is a simple url shortener written in Go.
+I needed one, so I made one to fit my needs.
 - The short -> long URL mappings are stored in a PostgreSQL database.
 - Requests are logged into the database.
 - Files inside the `static/` folder can be served to the client.